- 8110 School Building Safety

 Upon written request, the Assistant Superintendent for Business will hear appeals of determinations regarding such services in compliance with federal regulations governing the National School Lunch Program.

 In addition, in order to reach students who are categorically eligible for free and reduced price meals and to comply with state law, three times per school year the Food Service Director will review the list made available by the State Education Department of children ages three to 18 who are in households receiving federal food assistance, Medicaid benefits (for certain recipients), or Temporary Assistance for Needy Families (TANF) to identify students within the district.
 The district will send a notice to those families apprising them of their student’s eligibility to participate in the school meal programs without further application.
-Parents may decline participation by informing the district in writing.
+Parents or guardians may decline participation by informing the district in writing.
 If the service is declined, the student will be removed from the eligibility list.

 “Children in Head Start, or who have been determined to be homeless, migrant or runaway, or in foster care can be directly certified to participate in the district free and reduced price meal program.
 The Superintendent will develop implementing regulations.”